 The Panel of the Knights is a section inspired by another famous painting by Jan van Eyck – The Arnolfini Portrait, now displayed in London’s National Gallery.
 It is from this painting that Van der Goes makes the connection to the Three Kings, or Magi.

-The Arnolfini Portrait has no link with an Italian merchant named Giovanni Arnolfini who had business connections in Flanders – but it does relate to Portugal and the House of Aviz.
+The Arnolfini Portrait is no only linked with an Italian merchant named Giovanni Arnolfini who had business connections in Flanders – but it also relates to Portugal and the House of Aviz.
 Philip the Good, duke of Burgndy is depicted alongside his third wife, Isabella, daughter of King John l of Portugal and sister to the four brotherly knights.

 The Arnolfini Portrait is noted for its large mirror, centrally placed.
 It shows a mysterious reflection.
 The backs of the man and woman are clearly identifiable, but the other figures – there are three – are not.
 Some people speculate that the figure in red may represent Jan van Eyck painting the portrait.